akostrik/stage_telegram_python/README.md

+# Internship carried out as part of the Master II Software Sciences and Technologies, Sorbonne University (Paris)
+The project presented was developed during a 5-month internship (from April 3, 2023 to September 12, 2023) carried out with two Parisian associations operating in the sector of alternative innovation solidarity projects.

 # Table of contents
 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->
 - [Internship carried out as part of the Master II Software Sciences and Technologies, Sorbonne University (Paris)](#internship-carried-out-as-part-of-the-master-ii-software-sciences-and-technologies-sorbonne-university-paris)